scarborough-courtney/ohimanual/tutorials/use_tbx_regional_assessment.md

 ### Updating resilience_matrix.csv

+`resilience_matrix.csv` maps the different types of resilience (columns) with the goals that they affect (rows).
 New resilience layers may be added to `resilience_matrix.csv` based on finer-scale local information either in response to a new pressures layer, or as a new independent measure.
 Any added layer must be associated with a pressures layer that has a weight of 2 or 3 in the Ocean Health Index framework so that resilience measures can mitigate pressures in each region.

 Each goal must have a resilience measure associated with it.
 In the figure below, the Toolbox would give an error because there are no resilience layers indicated for the natural products (NP) goal.